homemadearcade/zero/LAUNCHTODO.md

 NOW
   Command Center Open Class Sprite Editor for a class or create new class and open Sprite Editor or selector.. etc. Combine this with unlock. you can click the lock or the door.
 Lock is unlock.
 Door is open.

+  A View that lets you just select and open shit up??
+Unlock, Open, and Highlight are Three Actions an admin can do.
+They each LIGHT UP all of various UI components that can be interacted with

   Collides with self toggle

-  Press X needs to appear when you can intereact with something

-  A View that lets you just select and open shit up??

-  Review drawing saving.
-We know that they draw alot at the beginning

 SMALL THINGS
   For prologues games spencer made - Fix zones that are not on playground layer